 For many years, Andrea Marcon has performed in all the major concert halls worldwide.
 He performs with leading singers and well-known instrumental soloists.
-Andrea Marcon is a regular guest conductor at the Frankfurt Opera (Giasone, Ariodante, Orlando Furioso, Medée) and the Aix-en-Provence Festival, and he has been invited by the WDR, HR, NDR and RSB symphony orchestras, Orchestre Philharmonique de Monte Carlo, Danish National Orchestra, Mozarteum Orchester Salzburg, Luzern Sinfonie Orchester, Bremer Philharmoniker, Camerata Salzburg and Mahler Chamber Orchestra.
-In October 2012 he made his highly acclaimed debut with the Berlin Philharmonic Orchestra and 2015 with the Symphonieorchester des Bayerischen Rundfunks.
-Furthermore he worked regularly with the Freiburger Barockorchester and Concerto Köln.
+Andrea Marcon is a regular guest conductor at the Frankfurt Opera and the Festival d’Aix-en-Provence, and he has been invited by the Berlin Philharmonic, BR, WDR, HR, NDR and RSB radio orchestras, Orchestre Philharmonique de Monte Carlo, Danish National Orchestra, Mozarteum Orchester Salzburg, Luzern Sinfonie Orchester, Münchner Philharmoniker, Bamberger Symphoniker, Camerata Salzburg and Mahler Chamber Orchestra.

 He has been heralded for his performances of Marcello’s Il trionfo della Musica e della Poesia; Vivaldi’s Orlando Furioso, Atenaide, Tito Manlio, Gloria, Magnificat, Juditha Triumphans; Cavalli’s Calisto and Giasone; Monteverdi’s Orfeo and Vespers; Handel’s Messiah, Ariodante and Alcina; and Bach’s cantatas and Mass in B minor.
-His repertoire also spans Haydn, Mozart, Beethoven and Schubert symphonies and early Rossini operas and symphonies by Brahms and Mahler.
+His repertoire also spans Haydn, Mozart, Beethoven and Schubert symphonies, early Rossini operas and symphonies by Brahms and Mahler.

 Over 75 often award-winning recordings as conductor, harpsichordist and organist document the rich repertoire with which he is still engaged today.
-For his recordings as organist and harpsichordist he was awarded four times with the Deutschen Schallplatten Kritik prize.
-Mr. Marcon’s recordings as conductor also received several accolades, including the Diapason D’Or, Choc du Monde de la Musique, the Vivaldi Award of the Cini Foundation, Germany’s Echo Klassik Award and the Edison Prize, the International Classical Music Award and two Grammy nominations.
+For his recordings he was awarded four times with the Deutsche Schallplatten Kritik prize.
+Mr. Marcon’s recordings as conductor also received several accolades, including the Diapason D’Or, Choc du Monde de la Musique, the Vivaldi Award of the Cini Foundation, Germany’s ECHO Klassik Award, the Edison Prize, the International Classical Music Award and two Grammy nominations.